 For today's education and training institutions, the service experience of students and staff is complex and different from the consumer experience in any service industry, which drives the discovery of a separate research method to evaluate service quality in the education and training sector.
-Currently, studies have tried to develop a scale to measure service quality in educational institutions[7], but so far there is no consensus on the system of key factors constituting service quality training services, especially for educational institutions of developing countries [8-12].
+Currently, studies have tried to develop a scale to measure service quality in educational institutions[7], but so far there is no consensus on the system of key factors constituting service quality training services, especially for educational institutions [8-12].

 In parallel with the internationalization of higher education and the increase in the number of private universities, the reduction in the state budget for public universities is the cause of the increasingly competitive higher education market acrimonious.
 That fact indicates that universities need to improve the quality of education and constantly satisfy customers.
-Another strategy that can be mentioned is to improve the quality of higher education services by a student-centered approach.
-Student satisfaction approaches can be considered as an effective tool, a strong bridge between different academic and market-oriented perspectives on how to improve the quality of University.
+Another strategy that can be mentioned is to improve the quality of higher education approaches can be considered as an effective tool, a strong bridge between different academic and market-oriented perspectives on how to improve the quality of University.